andreterceiro/dio-mobile-meu-tudo--working-with-react-native-components/README.md

 ![keypress - onChange](images/keypress-on-change.png)

+# Button

+Teacher also exemplified a use of a <Button> with useState.

 # External link

 Teacher also passed [this link about components and APIs](https://reactnative.dev/docs/components-and-apis) in the complimentary materials area.